 Amid all the available marketing mediums to choose from, Is crowdfunding useful?
 Is it credible?
 You might ask why crowdfunding?
 Why not?

 For starters, crowdfunding marketing is an unorthodox replacement for traditional forms of marketing to get your business off the ground.
-If you are not using this platform yet, you are at risk of losing thousands or millions of dollars of risk-free income and millions of new customer.
+If you are not using this platform yet, you are at risk of losing thousands or millions of dollars of risk-free income and millions of new customers.

 To further convince you why crowdfunding is a must for your venture, below are the significant influence of crowdfunding that you need to grind, asap!